pschatzmann/arduino-audio-tools/README.md

 - [base-i2s-serial](basic-api/base-i2s-serial) - Sample digital sound and write it to Serial
 - [base-i2s-a2dp](basic-api/base-i2s-a2dp) - Sample analog sound and write it to a A2DP Bluetooth source

+#### Listening to the Result with a Webbrowser

+I am providing a simple webserver which can render the audio data as wav result.
+Here are some examples

+- [streams-generator-webserver](/examples/streams-generator-webserver) A Webserver which renders some generated sound
+- [streams-sam-webserver](/examples/streams-sam-webserver) A Webserver which renders the result from the SAM TTS engine

 ## Optional Libraries